 Students will be accepted on an ongoing basis and the application form will close when the course is full, or at the application deadline.
 Interested students are encouraged to apply early.

 An innovative, new course model

-In UNIV 401.32, you will receive tailored support depending on the number of students in your research stream.
-Research streams with five or more students are eligible to apply for support from a research coach.
+In UNIV 302, you will receive tailored support depending on the number of students in your research stream.
+Research streams will include five or more students and receive support from a research coach.
 As the research supervisor, you will determine and direct the focus of your stream.

 You will propose a research project that is aligned with at least one of the UN's Sustainable Development Goals.
 Our team will support you by matching you with students who have expressed interest in your research stream.